Hap Jacobs shaped more than surfboards. He shaped strong men and women

 The paddleout was a tribute to both Jacobs’ character and his craftsmanship.
 The boards brought to the paddleout, dating back to a noserider used in the 1965 C Street Longboard Contest, rivaled the best surfboards made today.
 Recognition of that fact was evident from the contemporary surfboard shapers who attended the paddleout.
 They included Jon Mangiagli, Pat Ryan, Jose Barahona, Tyler Hatzikian, Matt Calvani and Adam Davenport.

-Jacobs passed away in December 2021, at his Hermosa Beach home, at age 92.
+Jacobs passed away in December 2021, at his Palos Verdes home, at age 92.
 ER